Linuxfabrik/monitoring-plugins/README.rst

 Python3
 -------

 Providing a Python 3 variant of each plugin is on our roadmap.
+There are already some Python 3 plugins available (at the time mainly for Windows).
+Check out the "Plugin Fact Sheet" at the end of this document.

 Our plugins call Python 3 using ``#!/usr/bin/env python3``.

-todo

 Libraries
 ---------

 We try to avoid dependencies on 3rd party libraries wherever possible.
 If we have to use additional libraries for various reasons, we stick to official versions.
-Have a look at the plugin's README or the Plugin Fact Sheet at the end of this document.
+Have a look at the plugin's README or the "Plugin Fact Sheet" at the end of this document.

-Of course we make use of our own libraries, which you can find `here <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
-See todo Deployment or CONTRIBUTING# Setting up your development environment for instructions on using them with the plugins.
+Of course we make use of our own library, which you can find `here <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
+See "Deployment" below or "Setting up your development environment" in the CONTRIBUTING for instructions on using it with the plugins.

 Deployment
 ==========

-.. _monitoring-plugins--libraries:

 Monitoring Plugins & Libraries
 ------------------------------